khaytsus/rigtool/README.md

 The revert command will let you flip between the current and previous frequency, such as in this example.

 You're on 28450kHz and you see a DX spot on 28400, you can type f28400 (or just 28400) and listen.
 If you want to return to your previous frequency, you can just type **_r_** to revert back.
 You may flip back and forth this way as much as you like.

+### Repeat Last Command

+The ! command in Manual mode will repeat the last command, most useful for if you're scanning and you want to stop to check out a possible signal, but keep scanning.

 ### Band privileges